Kratom Constipation – How Not to be a Victim!

 Consider taking magnesium-based laxatives

-Using magnesium citrate or milk of magnesia for kratom constipation is expected to relieve the pain and discomfort.
+Using magnesium citrate or milk of magnesia for kratom constipation is expected to relieve the discomfort.
 These saline osmotic draw water into the bowels and stimulate bowel movement.
 While many kratom users have found it useful, it is recommended not to take them too often for risk of side effects such as diarrhea, electrolyte imbalance and too much magnesium in the blood

 Incorporate probiotics for constipation